 - Low-impact aerobic exercise, such as walking, swimming, biking, or water aerobics.
-This is the most helpful type of exercise for people who have fibromyalgia, because it builds general strength and endurance.
+This is the most helpful type of exercise for people who have fibromyalgia.
+That is because it builds general strength and endurance.

-- Stretching exercises, which can help relax tight muscles and ease spasms.
+- Stretching exercises.
+This can help relax tight muscles and ease spasms.

 - Strengthening exercises to build stronger muscles.

 Moderate activity is safe for most people.
 But it's always good to talk to your doctor before you start an exercise program.

 Tips for exercising